zachporreca/zachporreca.github.io/_pages/about.md

   - /about.html
 ---

 Hello, thanks for taking a look!
 I am a Post-doc in the [CLEAN unit](https://clean.unibocconi.eu/) at Bocconi University, where I study the economics of law and crime.
 I completed my PhD in Economics at West Virginia University in February of 2023.
-I'm primarily interested in the ways people intereact with one another outside of formal institutions.
+I'm primarily interested in the ways people interact with one another outside of formal institutions.
 Prior to joing WVU's Economics department, I spent a year in the Natural Resource Economics department there, working on research related to fishery production.
 I do hope to do a bit more work in that area in the future.
-My undergrad was completed through Pell Grant funding at Bloomsburg University in Central Pennsylvania.
+My undergrad was completed amdist COVID in 2020 through Pell Grant funding at Bloomsburg University in Central Pennsylvania.
 In my free time I like to travel and spend time outdoors.

 <img src="/images/personal/olympia.jpg" width="1000"/>